kubrickfr/avsc-wiki/API.md

 ##### Event `'eot'`

-+ `pending` {Number} Number of interrupted requests.
-This will always be zero, unless the emitter was destroyed with `noWait` set.

 End of transmission event, emitted after the client is destroyed and there are no more pending requests.